 Around his second birthday Alex was diagnosed with Autism.
-I made the decision to leave Putnam to be with Alex at this critical juncture as he transitioned from Early Intervention services to a therapeutic Pre-School.
+I made the decision to leave Putnam to be with Alex at the critical juncture when he transitioned from Early Intervention services to a therapeutic Pre-School.

 I began raising awareness and volunteering for national and local autism and special needs’ charities.
 I immensely enjoyed the opportunity to give back and feel as though I was doing something meaningful.

-I ultimately became Co-Chair of the Greater Boston Walk Now for Autism Speaks as well as Ambassador and Chair of their Community Outreach Committee.
-Over the years my family has raised over $150,000 toward researching cause(s), better intervention, helping local families and subsidizing family recreation opportunities and services grants.
+I ultimately became Co-Chair of the Greater Boston Walk Now for Autism Speaks as well as Ambassador and Chair of their Community Outreach Committee speaking locally to advocate, educate and raise awareness.
+Over the years my family has raised over $150,000 toward researching causes, better interventions, helping families in need, subsidizing family recreation opportunities and funding service grants.

 A few years after leaving Putnam, I decided to look for a part time position in the financial services industry.
 A job listing for Wells Financial Partners seemed promising as they were looking for someone with financial services experience.
-I like to say they met my needs and I met theirs – I can say this with a fair amount of confidence because 11 years later here I am!
+I like to say they met my needs and I met theirs – I can say this with a fair amount of confidence because 12 years and counting, here I am!